LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

 Instance Manager\\home\\LassoExecutables\\lasso9` on Windows.
 This program can execute Lasso code from a file, piped from STDIN, passed in as a string, or inside an interactive interpreter.
 This executable doesn't load and start up everything that :program:`lassoserver` does.
-See the section on :ref:`loading libraries in shell scripts <command-loading-libraries>` for what isn't loaded and how to load the extra components if you need them.
+See the section :ref:`command-loading-libraries` for what isn't loaded and how to load the extra components if you need them.

 To execute a file of Lasso code, pass the path to the file as the argument to lasso9.
 For example::